 UNDEF supports projects that strengthen the voice of civil society, promote human rights, and encourage the participation of all groups in democratic processes.
 The large majority of UNDEF funds go to local civil society organizations -- both in the transition and consolidation phases of democratization.
 In this way, UNDEF plays a novel and unique role in complementing the UN's other, more traditional work -- the work with Governments -- to strengthen democratic governance around the world.
 UNDEF subsists entirely on voluntary contributions from Governments; in 2017, it reached almost 182 million dollars in contributions and counts more than 40 countries as donors, including many middle- and low-income States in Africa, Asia and Latin America.

-In seven Rounds of Funding so far, UNDEF has supported a total of more than 500 projects in more than 110 countries.
+In 11 Rounds of Funding so far, UNDEF has supported over 700 two-year projects in more than 100 countries.

-UNDEF projects are two years long and fall under one or more of six main areas;
+UNDEF projects are two years long and fall under one or more of seven main areas;

-UNDEF grants range from US$50,000 to US$400,000.
-Project proposals are subject to a highly rigorous and competitive selection process, as UNDEF receives an average of about 2,000 proposals a year and only some 50-60 are selected.
+UNDEF grants range from US$100,000 to US$300,000.
+Project proposals are subject to a highly rigorous and competitive selection process, as UNDEF receives an average of about 2,000-3,000 proposals a year and only some 50-60 are selected.